lavec0324/Module3_Election/README.md

 ![here](https://github.com/lavec0324/Module3_Election/blob/main/Election%20Analysis/Resources/file_name_code.PNG).

 In addition, modifications can be made to the script to include information around ballot ids; for example to check to see that all ballot ids are unique (i.e. no duplicates).
-If available there can also be data included in the csv file which represent voter demogrpahics where you could show a breakdown of voters by key demographics such as age allowing candidates to know what age bracket voted for them in the election the heaviest.
+If available, there can also be data included in the csv file which represent voter demogrpahics where you could show a breakdown of voters by key demographics such as age allowing candidates to know what age bracket voted for them in the election the heaviest.